sveltia/sveltia-cms/README.md

 ### Better asset management

 - A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents.
-  - You can sort or filter assets by name or file type and view asset details, including size, dimensions, and a list of entries that use the selected asset.
+  - Navigate between the global media folder and per-collection media folders[^6].
+  - Copy the public URL or file path of one or more selected assets to clipboard.
+  - Copy the text or image data of of a selected asset to clipboard.
+  - Download one or more selected assets.
-  - You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the library[^5].
+  - Upload multiple assets at once, including files in nested folders, by browsing or dragging and dropping them into the library[^5].
-  - You can navigate between the global media folder and per-collection media folders[^6].
+  - Sort or filter assets by name or file type.
+  - View asset details, including size, dimensions, and a list of entries that use the selected asset.
+  - Preview audio, video, text and PDF files.
+Check your site’s [CSP](#set-up-content-security-policy) if the preview doesn’t work.
 - Assets stored in an entry-relative media folder are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].

 ## Compatibility